Endimyonn/Rentime/README.md

 LayeredRen is a component of Rentime.
 It allows mods to substitute most files with ones of their choice.
 It works by altering file load requests prior to fulfillment, based on registered "patches".

-The primary intended use-case behined LayeredRen (much like its namesake, LayeredFS of the Luma3DS and Atmosphère CFWs) is game asset substitution -- replacing images, videos, audio, etc..
+The main use for LayeredRen (much like its namesake, LayeredFS of the Luma3DS and Atmosphère CFWs) is game asset substitution -- replacing images, videos, audio, etc..

 LayeredRen offers three ways to substitute files:
 - **FSPatches** allow mods to designate a directory as a "layered game directory", where it is treated as an alternative version of the "game" directory, and any files whose path inside it matches a "game" directory file's path will be loaded over that file.